A multi-state mapping approach to surface hopping: Nonadiabatic dynamics

 It should be clear from what we have said so far that the surface hopping and mapping approaches each have their own advantages and disadvantages.
 Given this, the natural question is whether it is possible to develop a method that combines the strengths and eliminates the weaknesses of the two strategies.

-Mannouch and Richardson have recently shown that, at least for two-level systems, this may indeed be possible.\cite{Mannouch2023mash} Their `mapping approach to surface hopping' (MASH) uses the nuclear force of a single active adiabatic surface as in surface hopping, but instead of treating the active surface $a$ separately from the electronic wavefunction, they set it to be the state with the \emph{largest instantaneous population} $|c_a|^2$.
+Mannouch and Richardson have recently shown that, at least for two-level systems, this may indeed be possible.\cite{Mannouch2023mash} Their `mapping approach to surface hopping' (MASH) uses the nuclear force of a single active adiabatic surface as in surface hopping, but instead of treating the active surface $V_a(q)$ separately from the electronic wavefunction, they set it to be that of the adiabatic state with the \emph{largest instantaneous population} $|c_a|^2$.
 In this way, there is no need to introduce a stochastic hopping probability, because the active state is always uniquely determined by the electronic wavefunction.
-Moreover, the inconsistency between the active surface $a$ and the stochastically averaged probability $\langle |c_a|^2\rangle$ in traditional surface hopping is eliminated entirely.

 Figure~\ref{fig:bloch} illustrates the situation on the Bloch sphere of a two-level system.
 Adiabatic states 1 and 2 correspond to the opposite poles along the axis parallel to $\bm{V}=(V_x,V_y,V_z)$, where $V_\alpha=\Tr[\hat{V}\hat{\sigma}_\alpha]$ and the $\{\hat{\sigma}_\alpha\}$ are the Pauli spin operators.
 In MASH, the instantaneous active surface is set to 1 when the Bloch vector $\bm{\sigma}=\langle\psi |\hat{\bm{\sigma}}|\psi\rangle$ is on the hemisphere closest to adiabatic state 1, and 2 when it is on the hemisphere closest to adiabatic state 2.